Rönesans Rezidans: Residents

-The roughly 250 residential units of the building were home to 700-1000 people.
+The roughly 250 residential units of the building were home to 700–1,000 people.
 They were generally the more wealthy residents of Antakya.

 Many members of the Hatayspor team are said to have been living in the building.
 Team manager Volkan Demirel also had lived in the building and has said that two of his neighbors died.
 Player Christian Atsu and technical director Taner Savut were among the members of Hatayspor be under the wreckage, a thermal imaging camera determined signs of life in the wreckage and it was reported that Atsu had been rescued but that Savut is still missing, however it was later reported that Atsu was also still missing.
 Atsu is believed to have been on the 9th floor when the building collapsed, his body was found by 18 February confirming that he had died.
 Taner Savut was also later identified and confirmed dead in a hospital in Adana.
 Handball player Cemal Kütahya along with his wife and kids, and educator Hülya Aydın have also been reported missing in the wreckage.
 Kutahya and one of his sons have since been reported dead.
+Ambassador Devrim Öztürk's body could not be located in the aftermath.

 The building is also said to have been the home of many doctors.
-Doctor Şebnem Turan Adıgüzel who was rescued from the rubble said that some of her colleagues had unfortunately died.
+Doctor Şebnem Turan Adıgüzel who was rescued from the rubble said that some of her colleagues had died.